- J.D.The George Washington University Law School1995

 - Clerk, The Honorable Truman A. Morrison III, District of Columbia Superior Court, 1995 – 1996

-William Barry and Brian Fleming will speak at the C5 Anti-Corruption London conference on June 19, 2019.
+William Barry and Brian Fleming will speak at the Russian Wealth Advisors Forum in Zurich, Switzerland on January 29, 2020.

 In this article, William Barry, Brian Fleming, and Margot Laporte discuss the need for registered investment advisers to implement sanctions compliance programs, given the recent expansion in scope